wcphkust/LLM-PLSE-paper/README.md

 4. **Manual Labeling**: Manually assign labels to the papers based on domain knowledge.

-All the selected papers along with the labels are maintained in the json file [`data/labeldata/labeldata.json`](data/labeldata/labeldata.json).
+All the selected papers along with the labels are maintained in the json file [`data/labeldata/labeldata.json`](data/labeldata/labeldata.json). [`src/process.py`](src/process.py) is the python script used for selecting and labeling papers.

 ## C. Taxonomy